decrypt26/UnitySection2/README.txt

-To run this project, run following on in the project directory (‘/timeline’):To download the dependencies:npm install To run the project:npm startTo run tests:npm test
+To run this project, run following in the project directory (√î/timeline√ï):

+To download the dependencies:
+npm install

+To run the project:
+npm start

+To run tests:
+npm test